nicolas-carolo/houndsploit/documentation/mysql-db.md

-# How create a MySQL DB for HoundSploit
+# How to create a MySQL DB for HoundSploit

 ## Download and configure MySQL